Project status: In progress

 The site was sold on 30 June 2022 for a mixed-use development as part of implementing the master plan.
 The developer will be required to undertake community consultation on the development application.

-As part of the planning and community engagement outcomes in the Kippax Group Centre Master Plan, an opportunity for a new community building was identified next to the Kippax Library (on Part Block 5, Section 88 Holt).
+As part of the planning and community engagement outcomes in the Kippax Group Centre Master Plan, an opportunity for a new community building was identified next to the Kippax Library (on Block 7, Section 88 Holt).

 Community and stakeholder views, along with the outcomes of further planning and site investigations, will be used to shape the final location, design and function of the future building.